Lex71/rmt.api/README.md

 - available tables forecast (\*)

 > (\*) for tables already reserved, we try to predict if a table will be available, say for the given booking time, by applying a configurable "average staying time" then matching the busy time interval against the booking time interval.

+## Entities

+Entities in this project are:

+- users
+- facilities
+- tables
+- reservations

+### Users

+Users are the operators working at a given facility, plus the administrator.

+### Facilities

+Facilities represent the restaurants, and have relations with both users and tables

+### Tables

+Tables are the reservable items, defined by a name and a number of seats

+### Reservations

+Reservations keep all useful informations about the booking process, like date, time, number of guests, customer name/phone, allocated table(s) and a status.

+## Reservation Status

+The reservation has its own status:

+- CONFIRMED: The booking has been successfully made and it's confirmed by the restaurant.
+- CHECKEDIN: The customer has arrived at the restaurant
+- NOSHOW: The customer did not show up for the booked reservation (NOTE: remarkable for auditing purposes, to be treated as a cancellation).
+- CANCELLED: The booking has been canceled by either the customer or the restaurant.
+- RESCHEDULED: The booking has been moved to a different date or time (NOTE: remarkable for auditing purposes, to be treated as a confirmed booking).
+- PAID: The booking has been confirmed and payment has been received (NOTE: tables are free).

+In the future, by adding more services like online booking or payment, other statuses would be introduced, for example:

+- PENDING: The booking request has been received but it's awaiting confirmation from the restaurant.
+- AWAITINGPAYMENT: The booking is confirmed but payment is still pending.

+## Table Status

+The table status (available/busy) is a dynamic value that depends on the date and time of the ongoing booking with respect to the reservations already present in the same period of time.

 ## Setup